mne-tools/mne-cpp/doc/gh-pages/pages/development/gusbamp.md

 ![](../../images/GUSBampGUI.jpg "The GUI of the gUSBamp EEG plugin.")

-The connected devices and the sample frequency can be set under "set serials" ande "sample rate".
+The connected devices and the sample frequency can be set via `set serials` and `sample rate`.
 Up to 3 more gUSBamp slaves can be connected to one gUSBamp master.
 Usually, all channels are selected by default.
-Under "Single Channel Select", this can be changed by clicking on the desired selection.
-After the settings are done, the acquisition can be started with the green "run" button.
+Under `Single Channel Select`, this can be changed by clicking on the desired selection.
+After the settings are done, the acquisition can be started with the green `Run` button.